 where $\mathbf{F}$ is the function that extracts the features from the pixels in the input image corresponding to the location of the projected reconstructed 3D face $\mathcal{P}(\vec{x}(\vec{\alpha}),\vec{\zeta})$, and $\vec{f}(\vec{\beta})$ is the instance of the feature-based texture model corresponding to the parameters $\vec{\beta}$.

-With a similar idea, \citet{GecerCVPR2019} used a perceptual loss that minimised the cosine distance of image features extracted from $\Iin$ and $\Imod$ using the ArcFace network \citep{DengCVPR2019_arcface}.
-They also minimised the Euclidean distance between features from intermediate layers, together with the image error (eq. \eqref{eq:errorI_BV1999}) and a landmarks error, to estimate the shape, expression, and texture 3DMM parameters, and the rendering parameters.
-Differently from the other works, \citet{GecerCVPR2019} trained a generative adversarial network to estimate a refined texture UV-map from the texture parameters estimated by minimising the cost function.
+With a similar idea, \citet{GecerCVPR2019} extracted image features from $\Iin$ and $\Imod$ using the ArcFace network \citep{DengCVPR2019_arcface}, which is a network trained for face recognition.
+Therefore, by minimising the cosine distance between the feature vectors and the Euclidean distance between features from intermediate layers, the authors forced the estimated 3D face to have the same identity as the input image, thus obtaining more faithful reconstructions.
+In addition, and differently from the other works, \citet{GecerCVPR2019} trained a generative adversarial network (Section \ref{subsubsec:DL_GANs}) to estimate a refined texture UV-map from the texture parameters estimated by minimising the cost function.